Saint-Chamond (tank): Improved Saint-Chamond tanks (1918)

 Initially, forty eight Saint-Chamond tanks were modified as supply and recovery vehicles that could tow the lighter Schneider tanks.
 Their first action as a fighting vehicle took place at Laffaux Mill on May 5, 1917.
 Sixteen Saint-Chamond tanks were engaged there, several of them getting stuck in trenches, but only three were destroyed in combat.
 During the rest of the war, twelve groups in total were formed with Saint-Chamond tanks : Artillerie Spéciale Nos.
 31–42.
 In mid-1918, since combat had left the trenches for the open fields, it was used to engage German field gun batteries (Nahkampfbatterien) at a distance with its 75 mm cannon.
 The Saint-Chamond proved at last quite effective in this specialist assault gun role.
 The Saint-Chamond's final engagement in battle, with initially 16 tanks, took place in early October 1918, in support of the U.S. First Division near Montfaucon.
 As reported in Ralph Jones et al. (1933) in reference to this last engagement : "The Saint Chamond tanks were handicapped by damage to their tracks, by derailments, by the breakage of the caps of connecting rods on forward bogies and of track pins".
 By that time, the Renault FT tank had taken over the major role in the French tank force and had also been purchased by the American Expeditionary Forces in France.

 After the war 54 were allegedly rebuilt as ammunition carriers; the remainder were largely scrapped.
 Very little evidence exists that any were used postwar as ammunition carriers at all.
 However, at least one Saint-Chamond was retained as a memorial: there was one at the École des Chars at Versailles from 1919 to 1940 when the Germans presumably scrapped it along with the other tanks on display.
 There are unsubstantiated stories about Poland using the tank against the Red Army in 1920.
-If true, these specimens were in all probability not from the Soviet Army as the latter never had been supplied with them and the French Expeditionary Forces to Russia were only equipped with the Renault FT.
+If true, these specimens were in all probability not from the Soviet Army as the latter never had been supplied with them and the French Expeditionary Forces to Russia were equipped with only the Renault FT.